synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 #### Configuration

 I can successfully:
+- [ ] Start server with NI support disabled or enabled (using the --no-ni start flag).
 - [ ] Recognize and connect to a National Instruments device available on local machine.
 - [ ] Recognize and connect to a National Instruments devices available on